boennecd/mssm/README.md

 ```

     ##    user  system elapsed
-    ##  59.987   1.008  15.482
+    ## 367.787   2.471  85.608

-Plot the approximate log-likelihoods at each iteration and show the final estimates.
+A plot of the approximate log-likelihoods at each iteration are shown below along with the final estimates.

 ``` r
 tail(res$logLik, 1L) # final log-likelihood approximation